Investigational malaria vaccine gives strong, lasting protection

-Category: Environment Hits: 5Two U.S. Phase 1 clinical trials of a novel candidate malaria vaccine have found that the regimen conferred unprecedentedly high levels of durable protection when volunteers were later exposed to disease-causing malaria parasites.
+Category: Environment Hits: 7Two U.S. Phase 1 clinical trials of a novel candidate malaria vaccine have found that the regimen conferred unprecedentedly high levels of durable protection when volunteers were later exposed to disease-causing malaria parasites.
 The vaccine combines live parasites with either of two widely used antimalarial drugs -- an approach termed chemoprophylaxis vaccination.
 A Phase 2 clinical trial of the vaccine is now underway in Mali, a malaria-endemic country.

 Read more https://www.sciencedaily.com/releases/2021/06/210630115339.htm